Taylor helps No. 13 Wisconsin trounce No. 11 Michigan 35-14

 Wisconsin got better production from its quarterback.

 Coan, in only his seventh start, had a 1-yard touchdown run and a 25-yarder that made it 28-0 just before the half.
-Coan also passed for 128 yards.
+Coan, who was recruited by Michigan, also passed for 128 yards.

+“I think it’s his leadership, Taylor said of Coan.
+“You kind of want to give your all for Jack.
+When he steps into the huddle, he’s telling us: ‘Let’s be tough.
+This is a huge drive right here.
+Let’s go.
+Let’s do this together.’
+On the other side, he has a heck of an arm and makes great plays.
+I really like his leadership style.”

 Wisconsin has outscored South Florida, Central Michigan and now Michigan by a combined score of 145-14.